AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md

    For information about notifications in Workfront, see [View and manage in-app notifications](../../workfront-basics/using-notifications/view-and-manage-in-app-notifications.md).
 For information about receiving email notifications, see [Adobe Workfront notifications](../../workfront-basics/using-notifications/wf-notifications.md).

-## Generate a proof from an Adobe application
+## Generate a proof from an Adobe application {#generate-a-proof-from-an-adobe-application}

 If your organization uses Automated Workflow templates, you can generate a proof for a document you create in an Adobe application without leaving the application.
 For information about generating proofs, see [Generate a proof](../../review-and-approve-work/proofing/creating-proofs-within-workfront/generate-proof.md).
 For information about Automated Workflow templates, see [Automated Workflow templates](../../review-and-approve-work/proofing/proofing-overview/automated-workflow.md#automate) in [Automated Workflow overview](../../review-and-approve-work/proofing/proofing-overview/automated-workflow.md).